Vera Zakharova: World War II

 On 6 or 7 August 1944 while flying in over Poland she and two other aircraft flying with her were shot down by anti-aircraft guns.
 The regimental commander, Nikolai Petrov, who was piloting one of the planes shot down, managed to make an emergency landing in a deserted area, and was rescued by Red Army infantry.
 However, Zakharova and the other pilot, Ivan Chesnokov, were not as lucky; Chesnokov landed in an area occupied by SS troops, who tortured him before killing him.
 Meanwhile, Zakharova landed in an area occupied by the Wehrmacht.
 After landing she checked on both of the wounded soldiers she was transporting to ensure that they were ok, but almost immediately the German soldiers began to approach her and her plane, hurling verbal abuse at her as they came.
 Several then proceeded to grab Vera, tearing off her belt with her pistol and her helmet, releasing her black hair over her face to the shock of onlooking troops, who yelled out "Frau", surprised that the pilot they found was a woman.
 Upon hearing machine-gun fire the Germans surrounding her dispersed and ran towards the noise.
 Temporarily away from the German soldiers, she only then realized that she had an open fracture in her leg; weakened by the injury and fearing return of the Germans, she grabbed documents from her plane and crawled away from the landing site before starting to dig a hole to hide in by a tree.
 One of the wounded soldiers she was transporting met up with her there, and together they tried to crawl over to Soviet-controlled territory, hiding in a rye field along the way.
 However, their location was revealed once the Germans used dogs to search for them.
 After the dog pounced on her its handler arrived and grabbed at her; initially she feared her was going to grab her throat and strangle her, but instead he reached for her parachutist badge and yanked it off her uniform.
 A group of German soldiers proceeded to take her and the other injured soldier prisoner, dragging them to a shed on stretchers.
 A doctor treated their injuries before they were loaded onto a freight train to be sent to POW camp.
 Upon arrival the Germans told the prisoners and camp staff about Vera, declaring “This is a shot down Soviet pilot!
 The end of the Russians has come: there is no one to fight in the Red Army, and the Bolsheviks are putting Mongol women on their planes!", even going so far as to claim she was an officer with the rank of major, even though she was a newly enlisted private.
 At the prison camp she was frequently asked by other inmates where she was from, and resigned to answering simply "Russia" since few had heard of Yakutia or knew where it was.
 Held in the camp for five months and fifteen days, she worked at a sewing machine in the garment workshop.
-After being freed from the camp she was interrogated by SMERSH and told then told her that she should be demobilized for medical reasons, but she persisted in remaining in the military and then spent two and a half months seeking out her regiment; by the time she returned, it had been renamed as the 12th Aviation Regiment and based in Poland to assist the Polish Air Force.
+After being freed from the camp she was interrogated by SMERSH and they told her that she should be demobilized for medical reasons, but she insisted on remaining in the military and then spent two and a half months seeking out her regiment; by the time she returned, it had been renamed as the 12th Aviation Regiment and based in Poland to assist the Polish Air Force.
 She continued to fly missions on the Po-2, totally 180 sorties by the end of the war, after which she carved "Zakharova from Yakutsk" on the walls of the Reichstag, having reached Berlin.